-- Food waste is currently transported to two farms in Jackson, NJ to be used as compost.
+- Food waste is currently transported approximately eight miles away and composted at AgriArk in Hopewell, NJ.
 From 1993 through 2013 food waste from Campus Dining was processed for feed at a local pig farm.

 - Fryer oil waste is collected and taken to a local plant for biodiesel production.
 This certificate signifies the latest collection data and the effect on the environment.